awsdocs/aws-iot-docs/developerguide/dd-detect-ml-getting-started.md

 The following procedure shows you how to enable ML Detect in the AWS CLI\.

-1. First, make sure your devices will create the minimum datapoints required as defined in [ML Detect minimum requirements](dd-detect-ml.md#dd-detect-ml-requirements) for ongoing training and refreshing of the model\.
+1. Make sure your devices will create the minimum datapoints required as defined in [ML Detect minimum requirements](dd-detect-ml.md#dd-detect-ml-requirements) for ongoing training and refreshing of the model\.
 For data collection to progress, ensure your things are in a thing group attached to a Security Profile\.

-1. First, create an ML Detect Security Profile by using the `[create\-security\-profile](https://docs.aws.amazon.com/cli/latest/reference/iot/create-security-profile.html)` command\.
+1. Create an ML Detect Security Profile by using the `[create\-security\-profile](https://docs.aws.amazon.com/cli/latest/reference/iot/create-security-profile.html)` command\.
 The following example creates a Security Profile named *security\-profile\-for\-smart\-lights* that checks for number of messages sent, number of authorization failures, number of connection attempts, and number of disconnects\.
 The example uses `mlDetectionConfig` to establish that the metric will use the ML Detect model\.

    ```
    aws iot create-security-profile \
        --security-profile-name security-profile-for-smart-lights \
        --behaviors \
         '[{
        "name": "num-messages-sent-ml-behavior",
        "metric": "aws:num-messages-sent",
        "criteria": {
+         "consecutiveDatapointsToAlarm": 1,
+         "consecutiveDatapointsToClear": 1,
          "mlDetectionConfig": {
-                 "confidenceLevel" : "MEDIUM"
+           "confidenceLevel": "HIGH"
          }
        },
        "suppressAlerts": true
      },
      {
        "name": "num-authorization-failures-ml-behavior",
        "metric": "aws:num-authorization-failures",
        "criteria": {
+         "consecutiveDatapointsToAlarm": 1,
+         "consecutiveDatapointsToClear": 1,
          "mlDetectionConfig": {
-                 "confidenceLevel" : "MEDIUM"
+           "confidenceLevel": "HIGH"
          }
        },
        "suppressAlerts": true
      },
      {
        "name": "num-connection-attempts-ml-behavior",
        "metric": "aws:num-connection-attempts",
        "criteria": {
+         "consecutiveDatapointsToAlarm": 1,
+         "consecutiveDatapointsToClear": 1,
          "mlDetectionConfig": {
-                 "confidenceLevel" : "MEDIUM"
+           "confidenceLevel": "HIGH"
          }
        },
        "suppressAlerts": true
      },
      {
        "name": "num-disconnects-ml-behavior",
        "metric": "aws:num-disconnects",
        "criteria": {
+         "consecutiveDatapointsToAlarm": 1,
+         "consecutiveDatapointsToClear": 1,
          "mlDetectionConfig": {
-                 "confidenceLevel" : "MEDIUM"
+           "confidenceLevel": "HIGH"
          }
        },
        "suppressAlerts": true
      }]'
    ```